rwsarmstrong/strongtrack/README.md

 # StrongTrack v0.7

 Download the windows 10, (64 bit only) version [here](https://drive.google.com/file/d/19h9OBaaSLLB9Ld5YYgxasLVn5PtUbEez/view?usp=sharing) (google drive.
 99.9 MB zip).
-WARNING: DUE TO PROBLEMS WITH THE METHOD I USE TO PACKAGE THE EXECUTABLE I'M CURRENTLY UNABLE TO UPDATE THIS BUILD AND THERE IS A KNOWN BUG THAT RENDERS COEFFICENT EXTRACTION SUB OPTIMAL IN CERTAIN CASES.
-AT THE TIME OF WRITING - IF ABLE TO - I RECOMMEND USING THE SCRIPTS HELD WITHIN THIS REPOSITORY RATHER THAN THE EXECTUABLE.

 Example projects for UE4 and Blender may be found at the bottom of the page.